Visual-Computing/DynamicExplorationGraph/readme.md

 ## Performance

-In order to reproduce our results please checkout the `\cpp\` directory and its readme file.
 For the four data set above crEG delievered the best ANNS and exploration efficiency amoung all the tested graph-based algorithms.

 ***NOTE:** All experiments where conduced single threaded on a Ryzen 2700x CPU, operating at a constant core clock speed of 4GHz, and 64GB of DDR4 memory running at 2133MHz.